logicuniverse/manifesto/README.md

 **Logic-Native Models: Training on the Latent Geometry**

-The ultimate evolution is the development of models trained directly on the **Logic-IR** fabric.
+The ultimate evolution is the development of models trained directly on the **LogicIR** fabric.

 - **Cross-Axial Optimization:** AI can detect structural inefficiencies by analyzing the convergence of Data (X) and Time (Y) across the Z-axis.
-It identifies "Topological Deadlocks" or "Logic Gaps" invisible in 1D code but manifest as geometric anomalies in the Logic-IR.
+It identifies "Topological Deadlocks" or "Logic Gaps" invisible in 1D code but manifest as geometric anomalies in the LogicIR.
 - **From Syntax to Causality:** By training on structured logic transformations, AI begins to perceive the **Latent Space of Geometry**.
 It learns to predict the next **Topological Operator** instead of the next character, effectively mastering the **Physics of Causality**.
 - **The Universal Logic Metric:** Using the **Algebraic Type System** as a loss function, AI-generated logic is formally verified during inference.
 This ensures every "thought" is topologically valid and dimensionally consistent, making the **LogicUniverse** the first truly verifiable foundation for autonomous machine reasoning.